Colonial345/colonial345.github.io/about.md

 I code for fun- mainly NodeJS and web development.
 This blog is mainly for updates and news on projects I am working on.

 ### Projects
-- Spotlist - Share spotify palylists
+- Spotlist - Share spotify playlists
 - Clubber - Create, manage, and join clubs
 - Politics Sim - WIP